Alanaktion/alanaktion.github.io/resume.md

 - Developed custom modules for Magento eCommerce platform in PHP
 - Set up and maintained Linux web server cluster with nginx and MySQL
-  - Later updated codebase and server setup to run HHVM
+  - Later updated PHP 5.2-based codebase to run on PHP 7.2
+- Re-architected codebase and server environment for PCI DSS D compliance
 - Developed open-source project management system - [phproject.org](https://www.phproject.org/)
   - Currently in use by entire company to track projects, tasks, bugs, and kaizens.
 - 2014 Employee of the Year